-Vice President - Stephanie Welsh
+Vice President - Stephanie Welsh, CNM, DNP

-Her journalism honors include the 1996 Pulitzer Prize in feature photography for a photographic essay on female circumcision in Kenya.
+She worked as a photojournalist until 1999, when she left journalism to pursue a career in midwifery.
+Her journalism honors include the 1996 Pulitzer Prize in feature photography for a photographic essay on female genital cutting.
 Her other awards include honors from Pictures of the Year, College Photographer of the Year, and the World Press Photo Awards.
 Her photographs are included in the permanent collections of The Richard F. Brush Art Gallery at St Lawrence University and The Newseum in Washington, DC.

-Treasurer - Melissa Gregorio
+Treasurer - Melissa Gregorio, CNM, MSN

-Melissa, CNM, MSN, has been serving the New Haven area as a full-scope midwife since 2013.
+Melissa has been serving the New Haven area as a full-scope midwife since 2013.
 Previously, she worked as an RN at St. Vincent's Hospital in Bridgeport, CT.
 Melissa is passionate about teaching and regularly mentors midwifery students in the clinical setting.
 She also facilitates childbirth classes through The Parent Collective of Fairfield County, and helps prepare graduating RNs for their NCLEX exams as an instructor for Kaplan Test Prep, Inc. She has been published once in the Journal of Midwifery and Women's Health.
 Melissa received her BSN from Fairfield University in 2007 and her MSN from Columbia University in 2011.

-Secretary - Jenna LoGiudice
+Co-secretary - Jenna LoGiudice PhD, CNM, RN

-Jenna, PhD, CNM, RN is an Assistant Professor in the Egan School of Nursing and Health Studies at Fairfield University.
+Jenna is an Assistant Professor in the Egan School of Nursing and Health Studies at Fairfield University.
 She is the author of 6 peer reviewed journal articles and 5 book chapters.
 She has been published three times in the leading midwifery journal, the Journal of Midwifery and Womenís Health.
 She currently maintains clinical practice as a CNM at Planned Parenthood and with Greater New Haven OB-GYN.
 Prior to moving into academia, she practiced full scope midwifery in Waterbury, CT.
 She enjoys traveling and swimming.
 She is the mother of 2 little ladies and 1 little guy who keep her on her toes.
 She holds her BSN from Fairfield University (class of 2006), her MSN from Yale University (2008) and PhD from the University of Connecticut (2014).